drewcrawford/logwise/README.md

 # An analogy

 There is a simple analogy to *module visibility*.
 There are usecases to make a module private.
 There are usecases to make it public.
 To make it `pub(crate)`.
-To make it `pub(super)`, except if it's a release build, and so on.  dlog provides tools like that, but for logging.
+To make it `pub(super)`, except if it's a release build, and so on.  logwise provides tools like that, but for logging.

 # The facade

-dlog provides an opinionated set of log levels for defined set of usecases.
+logwise provides an opinionated set of log levels for defined set of usecases.

 | Name          | Usecase                                 | Build type required | Conditions                                                                         |